williamdemeo/cs644-fall2022/projects/Project2/README.md

 The columns describing the work status, the sex and the age, will contain simplified information compared to the initial dataset.

-Last, people that are not employable will be ltered out of the resulting dataset.
+Last, people that are not employable will be filtered out of the resulting dataset.

 The comment on top of the `timeUsageSummary` method will give you more specific information about what is expected in each column.